Jackson cross cylinder: Refinement of power

 Refinement of power of cylindrical lens in astigmatism correction is done by placing JCC along with corrective lens with the axis of JCC power parallel to the axis of corrective lens in the trial frame.
-Handle is rotated so that the minus and plus lens in cross cylinder interchanges and if there is no difference in vision in either position, the power of corrective lens is correct and if there is difference in vision, power should be adjusted.
+Handle is rotated so that the minus and plus lens in cross cylinder interchange.
+If there is no difference in vision in either position, the power of corrective lens is correct and if there is difference in vision, power should be adjusted.

 Near point of accommodation

 The uniocular and binocular cross cylinder findings at 40 cm give information about near point of accommodation and near addition needed to correct presbyopia.

 History

 In 1837, English mathematician and astronomer George Biddell Airy invented the cylindrical lens and used it to correct astigmatism.
-In 1849, Irish English physicist and mathematician George Stokes invented Stokes lens to diagnose astigmatism.
-This lens consisted of two cylindrical lenses, one plano-convex and one plano-concave, which be rotated in opposite directions.
+In 1849, Irish English physicist and mathematician George Stokes invented the Stokes lens to diagnose astigmatism.
+This lens consisted of two cylindrical lenses, one plano-convex and one plano-concave, which can be rotated in opposite directions.
 In 1887 Edward Jackson described the use of modified Stokes' lens in detecting astigmatism, and in 1907 he described the determination of the axis of a correcting cylinder in astigmatism using a cross cylinder.
-The modified cross cylinder lens with a handle, which he used was later known as Jackson cross cylinder.
+The modified cross cylinder lens with a handle which he used was later known as Jackson cross cylinder.